Chapter 1

 Why crypto?

-Bitcoin and the concept of cryptocurrency as we know it were born in 2008 as a solution to get a natively digital form of money that wouldn't rely on any form of central authority to exist and to prevent double-spending.
-The philosophical purpose was to create a new form of money defined by self-sovereignty (you are your own bank) and censorship resistance (nobody can seize or block your funds).
+Bitcoin and the concept of cryptocurrency as we know it were born in 2008 as a way to get a natively digital form of money that wouldn't rely on any form of central authority to exist and to prevent double-spending.
+The philosophical purpose was to create a new form of online money defined by self-sovereignty (you can be your own bank) and censorship resistance (nobody can seize or block your funds).

 Blockchain